jhancuch/sba-loan-credit-analysis/README.md

 ## Formatting Your Own Submission
 It is recommended that you use the Make file to install the dependencies needed.
 Second, the user should use the predict_custom_trained_model_sample function in ~/sample/sample_requests.py as the template for their own requests.
 All the user has to do is update how they want to load the .json file for the "instances" argument.

-The input has to be 70 numeric fields
+The input has to be 70 numeric (int and float) fields.
+A json input should look like the following:
 ```json
 {"RevolverStatus": 1,
  "TermInMonths": 144,